-A small day pack or tote (for example the one you used to bring your carry on essentials when you arrived).
-You can use it to carry cameras, books, sunscreen, water bottles and anything else you need from your room around the ship or to off shore excursions.
+A small day pack or tote (for example, the one you used to bring your carry on essentials when you arrived).
+You can use it to carry cameras, books, sunscreen, water bottles and anything else you need from your room around the ship or on off shore excursions.

 Storage options are popular to help with organization.
 For example over the door shoe bags for storing toiletries or small items, extra hangers for long trips and a foldable duffle bag for any extra shopping you might do in ports or maybe you can use it for your dirty laundry.